 Car Supscription models or Car Flatrates offer individual car ownership combined with a high level of flexibility.
 Apps, such as Cluno or Volvo Care offer a wide range of cars at a monthly fixed price, including everything except gasoline.
 Additionally, users have the opportunity to change cars at least annually, often even more frequently.
-Our research focuses on car owners as well as prospective car owners.
-The main results can be found in this whitepaper.
+Our research focuses on current as well as prospective car owners.
+The main results can be found in this blog post.